cirosantilli/x86-bare-metal-examples/about.md

 The CPU / system API is divided into two parts:

--   userland: things that applications can do freely on top of an OS.
-Basically only run simple instructions like: `add`, `jmp`, `cmp`, `mov`, or call some kernel handler (e.g. `int`).

-    So the only way to learn that is to create a bunch of OSes!

 -   system: things that OSes can do, but they don't let applications do to prevent one application destroying / spying on another (sandboxing).
 E.g.:

     -   some instructions, e.g. `in`, `out`

     -   memory without paging / segmentation.

         This in turn allows writing to magic hardware defined addresses that control other hardwares, like the interrupt handler (PIT) and the real time clock (RTC)

+    If an userland process tries to do those things, the CPU usually calls a handler registered by the kernel, and Linux kernel kills the process with a signal in that handler.

+    So the only way to learn that part is to create a bunch of OSes!

+-   userland: things that applications can do freely on top of an OS.

+    Basically only run simple instructions like: `add`, `jmp`, `cmp`, `mov`, or call some kernel handler (e.g. `int`).

 This repository covers only system level programming.